-Priority must be given to ensure that there are some relevant computing resources on the national level.
-From our discussion in Chapter 3.1.1 this implies that there must be a capability system available of sufficient size to handle the needs of met.no for operational forecasting.
-This should be complemented with a cost effective capacity system or a capability system with proven cost efficiency.
-These systems will have a four year lifetime and should be introduced with a spacing of two years.
-The capacity system can be distributed5, which would make it possible to space introduction of the partial systems.
+Priority must be given to operating the new systems introduced in 2007.
+A new system to handle the needs of met.no for operational forecasting should be introduced late 2009.
+An upgrade of one of the other systems should be done late 2010.
+Further ahead, new systems should preferably be introduced with a spacing of two years.
+The capacity system can be distributed8, which would make it possible to space introduction of the partial systems.
 Funding for access to high-end resources outside Norway will have to come from the projects that need such access.